All Episodes

 You see, that's why it isn't proper oversight.

-This this kind of thing, as I tried to point out in the earlier segment, should have come to us in writing, and we should have been able to review what the plan is.
+This kind of thing, as I tried to point out in the earlier segment, should have come to us in writing, and we should have been able to review what the plan is.

-And as such, she's not the ranking Democratic Committee, is she?
+And as such, she's not the ranking Democratic committee, is she?

 No.

-So as such she's not entitled to it.
+So as such, she's not entitled to it.

-What are we gonna get here?
+What are we going to get here?

-Everybody in Congress has to know this, so one or two of them or five or ten can go to the New York Times and leak it.
+Everybody in Congress has to know this so one or two of them or five or ten can go to the New York Times and leak it?

 The whole point, he advised the relevant members of Congress according to the law at least a dozen times, he said.

-I mean, he's not legally allowed to discuss, but he can release the letter.
+I mean, he's not legally allowed to discuss it, but he can release the letter, but he can't discuss it with anybody.

 He doesn't have to discuss it with it.